Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 1. Run the application again by pressing **F5**.

-1. Browse to **/Store** and perform some actions there, like browsing an album detail to generate new logs.
+1. Browse to **/Store** and perform some actions there, like browsing a Genre's list of available albums.

-1. Check that this time, the logs created by MyNewCustomActionFilter filter appear first.
+1. Check that this time, the logs created by **MyNewCustomActionFilter** filter appear first.

  	![Action log with activity logged](./images/Action-log-with-activity-logged4.png?raw=true "Action log with activity logged")

 	_Action log with activity logged_

+---

 <a name="Summary" />
 ## Summary ##